-The Student Engagement Office is a student-centered department that works in unison with various student bodies, clubs and groups to enrich ADU's community with an expansive variety of cultural, social, artistic, religious, environmental and recreational.
+The Student Engagement Office is a student-centered department that works in unison with various student bodies, clubs and groups to enrich ADU's community with an expansive variety of culture, social activities, arts, environmental awareness and leadership opportunities.
 SEO is always looking forward to create a vibrant campus life and to engage students with exciting new activities and events that occur on & off campus.
 Programs that represent the aim of the office are the following: